Black Jack Anderson

-John 'Black Jack' Anderson (d 1842?) was an African-American sealer and pirate active in the Recherche Archipelago off the south coast of Western Australia.
+John 'Black Jack' Anderson (died 1837) was an African-American sealer and pirate active in the Recherche Archipelago off the south coast of Western Australia.

-Arrival in Australia
+Arrival in Western Australia

-Anderson arrived in the fledgling King George Sound colony (modern day Albany) aboard the American whaling vessel Vigilant in 1826.
-While the crew were drinking ashore, a fight broke out and a man was killed.
-Accused of murder, Anderson and several crewmates fled in a small vessel and hid out in the Recherche Archipelago, approximately 400 kilometres to the east.
+Anderson arrived in Western Australia's Recherche Archipelago on the cutter Mountaineer in 1835 from Kangaroo Island in what was to become South Australia, setting up base on Middle Island (near modern day Esperance).

 Piracy

-Anderson and his fellows established an encampment on Middle Island in Western Australia, as it was one of the few islands with a source of fresh water.
+Anderson and his fellows established an encampment on Middle Island as it was one of the few islands with a source of fresh water.
 The archipelago was heavily populated by Australian sea lions and New Zealand fur seals, and Anderson's band soon enriched themselves by trading furs to settlements along the coast; they are noted as visiting Kangaroo Island and the Althorpe Islands in South Australia.
 They supplemented their sealing income by robbing vessels travelling between Western Australia and the east coast colonies.
 They are also said to have murdered Indigenous Kaurna men and abducted women to take as sex slaves.
 The Recherche Archipelago was treacherous and uncharted, making it an ideal hideout for the pirates.

 In September 1834 Anderson and another black man, John Bathurst, arrived at Kangaroo Island from Long Island and clashed with whalers and Aboriginals.

 According to an 1842 report complaining about the lawlessness of sealers:

 One of the most daring of these people was a man of color of the name of Anderson, and lawless as these men were, they looked up to him with a sort of dread.
 Anderson usually carried a brace of pistols about him, knowing that he held his life by a very precarious tenure.
 By persevering exertions he had amassed a considerable sum of money, and usually kept one or two black women to attend on him and minister to his wants, when not engaged in sealing.